Kamperhub/kamperhub-app/Users/placeholder/Dev/firebase-studio-prototyper/FIREBASE_SETUP_CHECKLIST.md

 ### Step 1: Create Your Local Environment File

-All your secret keys will live in a special file that is NOT committed to version control.
+All your secret keys will live in a special file that is **NEVER** committed to version control.

+> [!WARNING]
+> **CRITICAL SECURITY WARNING:** Your `.env.local` file contains highly sensitive secret keys. **NEVER commit this file to GitHub or any other public repository.** The project is now configured with a `.gitignore` file to help prevent this, but you are ultimately responsible for keeping your secrets safe.

 1. In the main folder of your project (the same level as `package.json`), create a new file named **exactly**:
     `.env.local`